erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

 The variables of our final joint probability distribution are:

 -   the observed variables (the data)
--   the latent variables (the unknown parameters)
+-   the latent variables (the unmeasured or unknown parameters)

 Every time we acquire new data, we acquire new information about these variables and we can update the joint distribution to see if it implies